-Updates to this post surrounding the controversial topic about riding elephants in Thailand was updated in August 2018, to reflect the ongoing plight of the Asian elephant as it continues to be affected by this abusive tourism practice.
+The controversial topic about riding elephants in Thailand reflects the ongoing plight of the Asian elephant as it continues to be affected by this abusive tourism practice.
 Together, by raising awareness of why riding an elephant is wrong, we can help to end this form of entertainment.

-There are a multitude of reasons why you shouldn’t be riding elephants in Thailand and visiting the Elephant Nature Park in Chiang Mai quickly enlightens you as to why.
-It remains one of my biggest and most valuable lessons in travel about wildlife tourism in South East Asia.
+There are many reasons why you shouldn’t be riding elephants in Thailand, and visiting the Elephant Nature Park in Chiang Mai enlightens you as to why.
+It remains one of my most significant and most valuable lessons in travel about wildlife tourism in South East Asia.

 You will never RIDE an elephant, anywhere, EVER again.